 For more information on workers' compensation, visit this page.

 If you'd like to file or dispute a claim, call 800-252-7031, option 1, to speak with a representative with the Texas Department of Insurance.

 For all cases deemed emergent, Texas state law requires your insurance company to pay for your emergency care, even if the emergency room is classified as out-of-network.
 The state of Texas empowers patients to use a standard called the prudent layperson standard when determining what constitutes as an emergency.

-Your insurance provider is required to reimburse you for emergency treatment.
-If your insurance company is refusing to reimburse you for your emergency room visit, you may file an official complaint with the Texas Department of Insurance.
-For additional info about the Texas Department of Insurance go to http://www.tdi.state.tx.us.
+If your insurance provider is refusing to reimburse you for your emergency room visit, you can file a complaint with the Texas Department of Insurance (TDI).
+For more information about this process and the Texas Department of Insurance visit http://www.tdi.state.tx.us